KevDoy/ytThumbnailMaker/README.md

 ## Synopsis
 ![logo](https://raw.githubusercontent.com/KevDoy/ytThumbnailMaker/main/logo.png "YT Thumbnail Maker logo")

 YT Thumbnail Maker is a self-hosted Video Thumbnail Maker for YouTube to allow small organizations to work faster and more efficiently.
+With this tool, you can have your designer create backgrounds once and enable your media team to generate thumbnails faster.

 ![screenshot](https://github.com/KevDoy/ytThumbnailMaker/blob/main/_screenshots/preview.gif?raw=true "YT Thumbnail Maker Preview")